By Tim Stafford | posted 04/28/2004

 Association of National Volunteers, is the key organization.
 An

-important early theorist wrote admiringly of Hitler, and it was an
+important early theorist wrote admiringly of Hitler, and it was

 RSS extremist who assassinated Gandhi for supposedly coddling